responsible-org/fxing79-gunshot-detection/README.md

 # gunshot detection
 The code (two jupyter notebooks) replicates un-ensembled method for the [Lim's paper](http://www.cs.tut.fi/sgn/arg/dcase2017/documents/challenge_technical_reports/DCASE2017_Lim_204.pdf) of the DCASE-2017 Task 2 http://www.cs.tut.fi/sgn/arg/dcase2017/challenge/task-rare-sound-event-detection.
 The achieved results seem to attribute partially to the CRNN network architecture and partially to the training data augmentation.

+## Installing the data and making this work
+The strategy here is to use a docker container that can run itorch.
+This is controlled by a Makefile

+- make data.
+This copies the data from an S3 bucket that has the data expanded.
+  See below for how to do this, but you have to do a manual extract into s3.
+The script then will push this data into a ../data directory that lives above this.
+This is a standard layout for our systems.
+Have S3 syncrhonize
+- make run.
+This will run a docker container, connect it to the data source in the appropriate mountpoint.
+See below with the -v connection

 ## Running this with iTorch
 Unfortunately, this uses pytorch, so you can't use colab.research.google.com just use File/Open and select Github.
 So you need to get itorch running.
 This isn't easy given how